taedlar/neolith/README.md

 ```
 $ neolith -f <path-to-customized-neolith.conf> &
 ```
-For detailed information about Neolith configuration settings and troubleshooting, see [Administrator Manual](docs/manual/admin.md).
+For detailed information about Neolith configuration settings and troubleshooting, see [Neolith Administrator Guide](docs/manual/admin.md).

 ## Contributing
 An open source project relies on collaboration of contributors to fix bugs and improve the code quality.